acolby/proxyload/README.md

 For detailed documentation on the typegen utility, see [src/typegen/README.md](src/typegen/README.md).

 The TypeGen utility automatically generates consolidated type definitions from your proxied code structure.
-It scans your proxied directory, extracts interface and type definitions, and creates a unified `types.json` file that can be consumed by target applications.
-This ensures type safety across your modular, runtime-loaded codebase.
+It scans your proxied directory, extracts interface and type definitions, and creates a unified `types.json` file organized under release keys.
+This ensures type safety across your modular, runtime-loaded codebase and enables version-controlled type management.

 ## TypeSync Utility

 For detailed documentation on the typesync utility, see [src/typesync/README.md](src/typesync/README.md).

 The TypeSync utility synchronizes type definitions from a running Proxyload server to your local development environment.
-It fetches the consolidated `types.json` from a server endpoint and writes the type definitions to your local filesystem, ensuring your development environment has access to the latest type definitions from your proxied code structure.
+It fetches the consolidated `types.json` from a server's `/_releases/{key}/types.json` endpoint and writes the type definitions to your local filesystem, ensuring your development environment has access to the latest type definitions from your proxied code structure with release-aware versioning.

 ## Barrel Utility